michaelfarrell76/Distributed-SGD/lua-lua/README.md

 - Finish Acknowledgements
 - Add in proto implementation
 - Add in git pull at startup
+- add way to catch if failure down and reset
+- maybe add paxos if kevin is successful
+- try adding protobufs
+- get results

 ## Acknowledgments
 This example is also apart of another one of our repos: https://github.com/michaelfarrell76/End-To-End-Generative-Dialogue